-The personal computer (PC) has become a necessity for today's successful small business operations.
+The personal computer has become a necessity for today's successful small business operations.
 These increasingly powerful machines use sophisticated software programs for a variety of applications.
 Software can help a small business correspond with its customers, keep track of inventory and even answer the phone and process orders.
 Unfortunately many computer users make illegal copies of computer software.
 Called "piracy" in the computer industry, this theft is a violation of federal copyright law.

 Software pirates hurt themselves as well as others through their actions.
 They sacrifice the long term benefits of legitimate software ownership for a cheap, short term fix.
-This fact sheet identifies the hazards of illegal copying and the benefits for small businesses in becoming "software legal."
+This article identifies the hazards of illegal copying and the benefits for small businesses in becoming "software legal."
 Software is developed by publishers, including many small businesses relying upon steady sales not only to survive but also to improve their products and invest for the future.
 The creative teams who develop software -- programmers, writers, graphic artists and others -- also deserve fair compensation for their efforts.

 Without the protection given by our copyright laws, they would be unable to produce the valuable programs that have become so important in our daily lives: educational software that teaches us much needed skills; business software that allows us to save time, effort and money making us more competitive, and entertainment and personal productivity software that enhances our leisure time.

 Computer software is protected under the federal copyright law which states that, "Users may not make a copy of a piece of software for any other reason than as an archival back-up without permission of the copyright holder."
 The unauthorized reproduction of a computer program is considered theft.
-In 1990, the PC software industry lost $2.4 billion in the United States alone and over $10 billion worldwide, according to estimates by the Software Publishers Association.
+The Business Software Alliance (BSA) organization conducts a yearly study of software piracy.
+In 2015, BSA estimates that software companies lost $52.2 billion in revenue due to piracy.
 Computer piracy is different from copying other recorded media, such as videotapes and compact disks, because there is no degradation in the quality of the copy.

 The computer industry is the only industry that empowers the end user to become a manufacturing subsidiary.
 Trust and responsibility is placed in the hands of the computer user.
 A computer program copied over and over again will work exactly like the original.
 A program that took years to develop can be copied in a few seconds.
 And, although software is expensive to develop, almost any PC can be used to generate a cheap copy.

 These small businesses were caught and paid the price for illegal software use.
 There are also valuable benefits for becoming software legal.
 By using original versions of computer software, users receive upgrade notifications, usually at discounted prices.
 They are also investing in the quality assurance and reliability of the product.
 Legal compliance means that the business relationship does not end when the buyer walks out of the store.
 Full documentation, technical support and product change notices await the rightful owner of computer software.
 The user also enjoys efficient business functions due to fully operational and productive employees, computer systems and virus protection.

 Computer piracy comes in many forms.
 Software counterfeiting is the illegal duplication and sale of copyrighted software in a form designed to make it appear legitimate.
 Hard disk loading takes place when computer dealers or consultants load unauthorized copies of computer software onto the hard disks of personal computers, often as an incentive for the user to purchase from that particular person.
-Electronic bulletin board services (BBS) may offer the illegal opportunity to download copied software using a modem connected to a telephone.
+Electronic bulletin board services (BBS) may offer the illegal opportunity to download copied software from the internet.
 Finally, there is the all too common practice of copying software within companies for use in the home or office, or "sharing" software among friends.

 This last type of piracy accounts for over half the total revenues lost by the industry.
 The reasons for piracy differ widely.
 A small business person may copy one piece of software to trim costs.
 Another user may feel that "everyone else is doing it" and they do not wish to stand out.
 Finally, there are those who believe that piracy "doesn't hurt anyone" or "isn't really stealing."
 They are wrong.